Optical control of an atomic inner-shell x-ray laser: Small-signal gain

-As the shape of the \xray~pulse from a SASE FEL varies on a shot-to-shot basis~\cite{Kondratenko:GC-79,Bonifacio:CI-84}, we present SSG results averaged over 500~single-shot calculations in Fig.~\ref{fig:combined}b for the three positions of the optical dressing laser.
-The average SASE pulse over 500~shots is shown in Fig.~\ref{fig:combined}a.
-The importance of the relative timing between the \xray~FEL pulse and the optical laser pulse is also reflected in the averaged calculations.
-The average SSG increases from~$0.16 \bohr^2$ to~$0.4 \bohr^2$ for the optical laser pulse drawn dashed, red in Fig.~\ref{fig:combined}a while no substantial increase of the SSG is observed for the dashed, blue and dashed, green positions of the optical laser pulse.
-It is apparent in Fig.~\ref{fig:combined}b that some temporal control over the XRL is possible.
-The peak of the averaged SSG is shifted in the direction of the optical dressing laser for each of the three cases.
-The modulation of the SSG results from the increase of the $K$-shell absorption cross section by optical laser dressing as seen in Fig.~\ref{fig:crosssection}, and the rate at which the upper level population and the population inversion are built up.
+As the shape of the \xray~pulse from a SASE FEL varies on a shot-to-shot basis~\cite{Kondratenko:GC-79,Bonifacio:CI-84,LCLS:CDR-02,Emma:FL-10}, we present SSG results averaged over 500~single-shot calculations in Fig.~\ref{fig:combined}b for the three positions of the optical dressing laser.
+The average SASE FEL pulse over 500~shots is shown in Fig.~\ref{fig:combined}a.
+The importance of the relative timing between the FEL pulse and the optical laser pulse is also reflected in the averaged calculations.
+The average SSG increases from~$0.16 \bohr^2$ to~$0.4 \bohr^2$ for the optical laser pulse drawn as a dashed red line in Fig.~\ref{fig:combined}a while no substantial increase of the SSG is observed for the dashed blue and dashed green positions of the optical laser pulse.
+It is apparent in Fig.~\ref{fig:combined}b that temporal control over the XRL is possible.
+The peak of the averaged SSG is shifted towards the peak of the optical dressing laser for each of the three cases.
+The modulation of the SSG results from the increase of the $K$-shell absorption cross section by optical laser dressing as seen in Fig.~\ref{fig:crosssection} (bottom), and gives rise to a modulation of the rate at which the upper-level population and thus the population inversion are built up.
 However, the optical laser does not affect processes that destroy the population inversion, namely, the decay rates of the upper level and the rate of valence ionization which also reduce the occupancy of the upper level.
-Therefore, optical laser dressing allows for the build-up of a larger population inversion than in the field-free case.
+Therefore, optical laser dressing allows for the buildup of a larger population inversion than in the optical-field-free case.

-Based on the analysis of the SSG it seems feasible to control the XRL with a copropagating optical laser.
-In order to find out its impact we need to determine the output of the XRL based on single-shot calculations of the XRL intensity~$I\X{X}(z,t)$.
-To determine the occupancy of the upper lasing level~$N\X{U}(z,t)$ at position~$z$ as a function of time~$t$, we need to consider all processes that build up or remove population, namely, photoexcitation and valence ionization by the \xray~FEL pulse, spontaneous and stimulated emission, and Auger decay.
-Different frequency components of the \xray~FEL pulse excite the atoms at varying rates due to the strong variation of~$\sigma^{1s}(I\X{L},\omega)$ around the \xray~FEL central frequency~$\omega\X{P}$, see Fig.~\ref{fig:crosssection}.
-Therefore, to obtain the photoexcitation rate, one needs to calculate the convolution of the absorption cross section~$\sigma^{1s}(I\X{L},\omega)$ and the spectral intensity~$S\X{P}(z,\omega)$~\cite{Diels:UL-06} of the \xray~FEL pulse.
-The rate equation for~$N\X{U}(z,t)$ is given by